 If you are not the owner, partner, or principal of this group then PacificSource may pay your medical claims if a workers' compensation claim has been denied on the basis that the illness or injury is not work related, and the denial is under appeal.
-But before we do that, you must sign a written agreement to reimburse PacificSource out of any money you recover from the workers' compensation coverage.

 The contractual rules for third party liability, motor vehicle and other accidents, and on-the-job illness or injury are complicated and specific.
-Please refer to your group policy for complete details, or contact the PacificSource Third Party Claims Department.
+Please contact the PacificSource Third Party Claims Department for complete details.

-Your policy will remain in effect upon timely payment of the full premium until whichever of the following events first occurs:
+Your plan will remain in effect upon timely payment of the full premium until whichever of the following events first occurs:

-• The employee takes full-time employment with another employer; or

-Six months from the date the employee first makes payment under this provision.
+- The employee takes full-time employment with another employer; or - Six months from the date the employee first makes payment under this provision.